Kolo-Naukowe-Data-Science-PW/Rekrutacja_2023/spaceship_titanic/README.md

 1. Zrób forka tego repozytorium
 2. Dodaj wszystkie pliki wchodzące w skład rozwiązania do odpowiedniego folderu `spaceship_titanic/rozwiazania/<imie>_<nazwisko>/`
 3. Stwórz nowego Pull Requesta z twojego forka do tego repozytorium

+---

+## 🚀🌌 Inspire us with your data analysis skills! 🚀🌌
+### Have you ever dreamed of traveling aboard a spaceship?

+🚢Whether you are passionate about life sciences or a fan of sci-fi movies, we have a unique recruitment task for you to join our club! 📊📈 Your task is to explore, analyze and draw valuable conclusions from the "Spaceship Titanic" dataset. 🛸🌠 You need to discover as many interesting statistics and relationships between passenger characteristics as possible.
+You also need to visualize everything in graphs to further illustrate their nature, and then convincingly present and justify your conclusions. 💡📊

+But it doesn't stop there!
+If you get even more curious and feel like using your analysis more broadly, a machine learning model predicting whether or not a particular passenger has been transported to another dimension would be welcome. 🤖🌌

+This is a great opportunity to use your analytical skills, creativity and presentation skills.
+Fasten your seatbelts and embark with us on a journey into the depths of the cosmic abyss! 🚀🌌
+How to share the solution?

+1. Make a fork of this repository
+2. Add all files included in the solution to the appropriate folder: `spaceship_titanic/rozwiazania/<imie>_<nazwisko>/`
+3. Create a new Pull Request from your fork to this repository